 When assessing the cost/benefit of an application for assistance under this guideline, the lawyer must take into account:

-• the financial position of the applicant, the respondent and the children.
+- the financial position of the applicant, the respondent and the child

-Where there is no apparent capacity of the payer parent to pay substantially increased maintenance or the application will result in only a slight increase to maintenance, this may not warrant funding, given the expected costs of legal action;
+- capacity of the payer parent to pay maintenance or if the application will result in only a slight increase to maintenance, this may not warrant funding, given the expected costs of legal action

-• the duration of the payments.
-Maintenance for only a short period (eg when a child is about to turn 18) may not justify the cost of taking action.
+- where child maintenance is for only a short period (e.g. when a child is about to complete their education) this may not justify the cost of taking action.

 (b) Other mandatory requirements